 Pepperwood Preserve, a California Naturalist program partner since the very first pilot course, manages the 3,200-acre nature preserve located in the heart of a globally-recognized biodiversity hotspot.
 The preserve is an important refuge for over 750 varieties of native plants and 150 species of wildlife including birds, reptiles, and mammals representing California's diverse climates.
 See their impressive "Vital Signs" iNaturalist project here.

 All field excursions will take place at Pepperwood Preserve.
 Each attendee may choose one field excursion from the list, #2-7, included in the cost of registration.
 You will also have an opportunity select your second choice in case your first is full.
 Be sure to register early to get your first choice!
 Field excursions are scheduled before and after lunch and plenary talks (denoted AM/PM below).
 Those that choose a morning excursion will attend the afternoon lightning talks, those that choose an afternoon excursion will attend the morning lightning talks.
 The bird walk, #1, is an additional early morning offering and costs an extra $10.

 - FULL Early Morning Bird Walk and Behavior with Clayton Anderson (optional add-on)

-- Observing nature and learning more about what you see with iNaturalist's Ken-ichi Ueda (PM)
+- Observing nature and learning more about what you see with iNaturalist's Ken-ichi Ueda (AM (note time change)

 - Climate walk – monitoring microclimate and its impact on Pepperwood ecosystems with Stu Weiss (PM)

 - The Oaks of Pepperwood with Steven Barnhart (AM)

 - FULL A sense of place: The Natural & Cultural History of the Mayacamas Mountains with Arthur Dawson (AM)

 - Butterflies of Pepperwood with Liam O'Brien (PM note time change)

 Master birder Clayton Anderson will help open your ears and eyes to the birds all around us.
 He is a superb interpreter and has much to share about bird life history and behavior.
 Clayton will joined by California Naturalist and Pepperwood Preserve steward Carolyn Greene, who conducts point counts at Pepperwood.
 Check out the Pepperwood iNaturalist project to get an idea of what